vmleon/learning-library/analytics-library/sailgp/prepare-schema/prepare-schema.md

     ![Select Files](images/select-files.png)

-6. Start the load process
+6. Click the **Play** button to start the process and click **Run** on the **Run Data Load Job** verification window.

     ![Start Load Process](images/load-data.png)

 7. This process takes between 10-30 seconds.
+You will see the green ticks when done.

     ![Load Completed](images/load-completed.png)